ChonHinT/Group_6_Assignment_2/README.txt

 https://www.youtube.com/watch?v=VOwfGW-ZTIY&t=660s

 Latest version
-10th July - So far, the webpage has different items with their belonged categories, can add items into basket (Calvin)
+10th July - So far, the webpage has different items with their belonged category, can add items into basket (Calvin)

 Details: In this project, you will develop an e-commerce platform that allows users to
 1. browse products